MANDATORY Parents meetingMONDAY, Sept. 29th, 20148:00pm

 Let's use our Young Marine powers once again to "make a difference".
 (Map of the meeting place is below)

-Community Service is a very important part of being a Young Marine.
+As you could probably already tell, Community Service is a very important part of being a Young Marine.
 Some Young Marines think that once they get their 50 hours of community service in 12 months, and get that ribbon, they are finished.
 We at Speedway Young Marines consider serving our community, an honor and are proud to say that even though we are only the third largest Unit in Indiana, we had over 3200 hours of combined community service hours last year, smoking the other, larger Units in the State by at least 500 hours.
 We pride ourselves in helping others and intend on beating our own record in 2014.
 If you are a Speedway Young Marine or are having a Speedway Young Marine do some community service for you, please click on the below form, fill it out, get it signed and turn it in.
 We will log all valid hours in the database.